threeColorFr/threeColorFr.github.io/_pages/about.md

 Our team consistently look for highly-motivated postdocs and candidates for M.S. and Ph.D. study, with interests in robotics, perception and decision making.
 Undergraduate/graduate research assistants with clear related skillsets are also welcomed.
 Feel free to contact me for collaboration proposals, no matter as a potential student or an independent researcher!

-May we all enjoy the fantacy of this world!
+May we all enjoy the fantasy of this world!